Projector-based renormalization approach to electron-hole-photon systems in nonequlibrium steady-state: Modeling of pumped-decaying exciton-polariton systems

 Here, the first term $\mathcal H_0$ of $\mathcal H_{\rm S}$ is diagonal, whereas the second part $\mathcal H_c$ is non-diagonal and contains infinitesimally small external fields $ \Delta=0^+$ and $ \Gamma =0^+$, which are introduced to account for possible ground-state phases with broken gauge symmetry.
 As shown below, in the course of the renormalization procedure, the fields $ \Delta$ and $ \Gamma$ take over the role of order parameters for the exciton and photon condensates.
 Finally, the terms $ \mathcal H_{g}$ and $ \mathcal H_{U}$ in Eqs.~\eqref{24} and \eqref{25} stand for the interactions between excitons and photons and for the Coulomb attraction between electrons and holes.

 The remaining terms in Eq.~\eqref{20} are the reservoir Hamiltonian $\mathcal H_{\rm R}$ and the interaction Hamiltonian $\mathcal H_{\rm SR}$ between the reservoirs and the e-h-p system.
-Written in the new variables, they have the same operator structure as Eqs.~\eqref{10} and \eqref{11}:
+Written in the variables introduced in Eqs.~\eqref{17} and~\eqref{18}, they have the same operator structure as Eqs.~\eqref{10} and \eqref{11}:

 In order to separate the mean-field contributions from $\mathcal H_{g}$ and $\mathcal H_{U}$, we introduce time ordered operators:

 Here, $:\mathcal A: \,= \,\mathcal A - \langle \mathcal A \rangle $, and $n^e_{\vec k_1}$ and $n^h_{\vec k_2} $ are occupation numbers evaluated with the density operator $\rho_0$: